Buddy system for eating disorder teens moving to adult clinics tested

 Summary

 This study looks at whether having a peer mentor makes it easier for young people aged 16-24 with eating disorders to switch from youth to adult treatment.
-Participants are paired with a mentor for 3-6 months and fill out questionnaires about their motivation.
-The goal is to see if this support is helpful and practical.
+About 64 participants from three Canadian provinces will be paired with a mentor for 3-6 months.
+The goal is to see if this support is helpful and practical, not to cure the disorder.

 Disclaimer Read more